theoffricial/blog/apps/unicop/blog/2022-08-06-typescript-type-checking-faster-part-1-incremental-builds.md

 <br/>
 </details>

-## Intro

-If you would like your `TypeScript` project to build faster, this article is for you.
+## Why 💡 - why does it important?

+Incremental builds as a concept lets your compiler to be smarter to avoid re-build unnecessary parts, and improve its build times, improves the development feedback loop, and to have a good development experience, which simply mean faster progression.

 <!--truncate-->

+## How 🤯 - how does it affect my work?

+Setup incremental builds will enables `TypeScript` to save information of the previous compilation to calculates the least-costly way to build the next one.

+It does it in a generated `.tsbuildinfo` file, which not affects the dist-code, and is described in details below.

+Rather than that nothing.

+## What 🤔 - what should I change?

+Set your TypeScript configurations with the `incremental` option, which tells TypeScript to build with incremental builds.

+- zero costs, and no extra effort required, except reading this article 😉
+- As I mentioned the changes won't affect or change how the runtime code works.

+Now let's begin!

+---

-## The issue 🦚
+## The issue 🦚 - The root-cause a solution is necessary

 By default, `TypeScript` build is naive.
-What it does is simply to take all `src` files it finds <sub><sup>[1]</sup></sub> and builds `dist` files.
+It means that TypeScript takes all source-files it finds <sub><sup>[1]</sup></sub> and builds dist-files out of them.
-Setting incremental builds tells `TypeScript` to save information about the project graph from the last compilation.
+Incremental builds tells `TypeScript` to change its default behavior by save information about the project graph from the last compilation.

-So, The next time `TypeScript` is invoked with `incremental`, it will use that information to detect the least costly way to `type-check` and `emit` <sub><sup>[2]</sup></sub> changes to your project.
+Then on the next time TypeScript compiler invokes, it will use that information to detect the least costly way to `type-check` and `emit` <sub><sup>[2]</sup></sub> changes to your project.

 <sub><sup>[1] - TypeScript finds files based on the `include`, `exclude` or `files` configurations.</sup></sub>

 <sub><sup>[2] - TypeScript in comparison to other transpilers (e.g. [Babel][babel-site]) which only `emit` project, also `type-check` the project.</sup></sub>

-## Why 💡

-Improving build times of your project improves its feedback loop, which leads to faster progression.

-Also, what in this article

-- Has zero cost, and no extra development required (except reading this article 😉)
-- The changes won't affect or change how the runtime code works

-## How 🤯
+## Concept 💭 - Incremental Build

-Let `TypeScript` save information of previous compilation to calculates the least-costly way to build the next one.
+Incremental build - When a compiler/transpiler program save information on previous compilation, to have a sort of understanding and detecting the least costly way to do the compilation next time.

-## What 🤔

-Set `TypeScript` to use `incremental` builds.

-Let's do it.

----
+The information usually maps the project dependencies graph and use it to re-builds only parts depends on the latest changes, which each tool implements it in its own method.

-## The Solution 🛠
+## The Solution 🛠 - Your implementation guide

-**Requirements**:
+**Prerequisite**:

 - `TypeScript 3.4` or above

-### 1. Make TypeScript to Incremental Build
+### 1. Setup TypeScript to work with Incremental Build

 Add the `incremental` flag to your `tsconfig.json`